5 Things You Didn't Know About Shoplifting

 I Was Accused of Shoplifting Even Though I'm Innocent.
 Should I Sign Anything?

-Store detectives are heartless, ruthless bastards and their only concern is the apprehension.
+A: Store detectives are heartless, ruthless bastards and their only concern is the apprehension.
 How do I know this?
 In my younger days, I was one of those heartless, ruthless bastards.
-I have since matured and realize that people make mistakes.
+I have since matured and realized that people make mistakes.

 If you did not steal, but you made a mistake and accidentally brought store merchandise outside, stay calm, go with the detective, and demand to speak with the police immediately.
 DO NOT SIGN ANYTHING!
 I don't care what bullshit the detective makes up, DO NOT SIGN ANYTHING IF YOU ARE INNOCENT!

 Talk to the police and ask them to question the detective.
 I have been questioned many times in the past concerning shoplifter arrests when the police show up.
 A good cop will do just that.
-If not, I suggest (as always) speak with an attorney.
+If not, I suggest that you speak with an attorney.

 On Scare Tactics